hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 Extending the bucket analogy: the bucket has a name associated with it, i.e. the name of the variable, and when referring to the information in the bucket, we use the name of the bucket, and do not directly refer to the actual data stored in it.

 In the example below, we define a variable or a 'bucket' called `file`.
-We will put a filename `Mov10_oe_1.subset.fq` as the value inside the bucket.
+We will put the filename `Mov10_oe_1.subset.fq` as the value inside the bucket.

 	$ file=Mov10_oe_1.subset.fq